Editing Videos, Images and Audio

 Once your are comfortable with the concept of polling we recommend using webhooks to reduce the number of calls to the API and receive a notification as soon as rendering completes.

-Once the video is complete you can fetch it from our servers (S3) and transfer it to your own application for further processing.
+Instead of using the Shotstack hosting service, the video can be fetched from our servers (S3) and transferred to your own application for further processing and hosting.

-We will store the video on our servers for 24 hours only.
+If you are not using our hosting service, we will store the video on our servers for 24 hours only.
 After that time they will be deleted.
-Please contact us for information about our hosting services.